Bear hunting: Firearms

 Hunters carrying firearms tend to favour calibres large enough to inflict as much tissue and bone damage as possible, as grizzly and brown bear can generally withstand a number of direct shots to the limbs or torso without ceasing their attack.
 Bears have the ability to dramatically lower their heart rate when hibernating and will readily do so if injured, as a defense mechanism against blood loss.
 Hunters pursuing the animal deliberately might use a caliber larger than they would for the deer, elk and caribou that commonly co-inhabit the same area.
 If they intend to keep the hide, and to ensure a quick and humane kill, they may prefer to use a large bullet that will break the bear's shoulder and continue through the vital organs, ideally leaving an exit wound large enough to leave a blood trail to assist locating the downed animal.
 It isn’t uncommon to see bear being hunted from helicopters or in the air.

 Bear spear

 The bear spear was a medieval type of spear used in hunting for bear and other large animals.
 The sharpened head of a bear spear was enlarged and usually had a form of a bay leaf.
 Right under the head there was a short crosspiece that helped fixing the spear in the body of an animal.
 Often it was placed against the ground on its rear point, which made it easier to hold the weight of an attacking beast.

 Baiting

-Often, bear will be attracted through the use of baits such as a rotting carcass, bakery by-products, sweets, or even jellies.
-A hunter will then watch one or more baits from a stand, armed with a rifle, bow or shotgun.
+Often, bear will be attracted through the use of bait, such as a rotting carcass, bakery by-products, sweets, or even jellies.
+A hunter will then watch one or more baits from a stand, armed with a rifle, bow, or shotgun.
 Many states within the US have changed their hunting regulations and banned baiting as a form of bear hunting.